-To address the gaps in pupil learning as a result of COVID 19.
+To address the gaps in pupil learning.

-Although results are still below the national average, We do celebrate that the majority of PP children made at least the expected progress.
+Although results are still below the national average, we do celebrate that the majority of PP children made at least the expected progress.
 Closing the gap between the disadvantaged children and their peers continues to be a focus for next year.

-KS2:
+KS2 SATS :

-86% of pupil premium children made at least the expected progress in reading
+67% of pupil premium children made at least the expected progress in reading (all - 79%; Nat all - 74%)

-85% of pupil premium children made at least the expected progress in writing
+50% of pupil premium children made at least the expected progress in writing (all - 78%; Nat all - 73%)

-85% of pupil premium children made at least the expected progress in maths
+75% of pupil premium children made at least the expected progress in maths (all - 84%; Nat all - 74%)